a-subhani/CodeLab-II-2025-26-DDA/README.md

 &nbsp;The final application should be delivered via a functioning interactive GUI built using Tkinter.
 This GUI should allow the user to interact via mouse and/or keyboard input.

-You are required to use one of the APIs listed below*:
+You are required to use one of the APIs listed below:
 - The Movie DB: https://developer.themoviedb.org/*
 - Discogs: https://www.discogs.com/developers*
 - Rest Countries: https://restcountries.com/